PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-12 04:58:45
+Last updated: 2024-04-12 04:59:18
-Random Quote: I have a tender spot in my heart for cripples, bastards, and broken things.  -  Tyrion Lannister
+Random Quote: I can bring you in warm, or I can bring you in cold. - Din Djarin